 eLearning Rate Guide

-eLearning is priced either by minute, block of minutes increment or by word.
+eLearning narration is priced either by minute, 10 minute increment blocks of minutes, or by word.
 In all cases the longer the project, the lower the price.

 PER WORD OR PER MINUTE

 16.50 – 79.50 per minute

 Schools, NGO’s = $18 per minute

 # WORDS SPOKEN PER HOUR